cscart/docs/en/upgrade/about_store_import.rst

 Supported Versions
 ==================

-The table below shows what versions of CS-Cart and Multi-Vendor you can import data from (the *Upgrade from* column), and what versions come with the **Store Import** add-on (the *Upgrade to* column).
+The table below shows what versions of CS-Cart and Multi-Vendor you can import data from (the *Upgrade from* column), and what versions come with the **Store Import** add-on (the *Upgrade to* column):

-Use the table below to see the versions that you can upgrade to and from:

 .. list-table::
     :header-rows: 1